leohan1992/AndroidWebSocket/README.md

 # AndroidWebSocket
 Help to use webSocket in Android
+based on "org.java-websocket:Java-WebSocket:1.3.4"
 #### dependencies

 Maven